 How to talk to your doctor about the COVID-19 vaccine for your kids or if you're pregnant

 As the widespread nature of COVID-19 vaccine trials suggest, it's crucial to have data to be able to make an informed decision about the safety of a given vaccine.
 If you're wondering whether it's worthwhile for you to give your children the vaccine, especially if they're high-risk, or to get it yourself if you're pregnant, then talk to your doctor.

 You'll likely embark on the process of "shared decision-making," as Maldonado called it, where the family and provider decide together whether the possible risk of the vaccine, ideally determined with data in-hand, is worth it to protect against the disease.

 "That could be something to be done early on, depending on the supply of the vaccine," she said.

-For pregnancy, the conversation with your provider could be similar, if it's available to the pregnant population.
+For pregnancy, the conversation with your provider could be similar.
 As Jamieson explained it, "There are models whereby rather than just saying, 'We don't have any safety data, you can't get the vaccine because you're pregnant,' you counsel them."